ashmorecartier/sql-without-sql/README.md

 This program structure is quite efficient, safe and powerful.

-Two examples are given :
+Three examples are given :
 - generating a report in /report with a hierarchy of 3 keys in [/report](https://github.com/ashmorecartier/sql-without-sql/tree/master/report),
 - generating weekly, monthly and yearly barchart from a daily barchart in [/barchart](https://github.com/ashmorecartier/sql-without-sql/tree/master/barchart).
+- split a file according an internal key in one path in [/splitfile](https://github.com/ashmorecartier/sql-without-sql/tree/master/splitfile).